ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 a _Research Object_ that includes the _Data Entities_ and the related
 _Contextual Entities_.

 An RO-Crate is described using _JSON-LD_ by an _RO-Crate Metadata Document_.
-As explained in section [RO-Crate structure](structure.md) this may be stored in and _RO-Craate Metadata File_.
+As explained in section [RO-Crate structure](structure.md) this may be stored in and _RO-Crate Metadata File_.
 In this section we describe the format of the JSON-LD document.

 ## RO-Crate Metadata Descriptor